-Employment Equity:
+On Employment Equity:

-The total number of female employees is 117
+The total number of female employees is 94

-The total number of male employees is 100
+The total number of male employees is 139

-The total number of senior positions is 5, Three of the positions are occupied by black females, one is occupied by a male while the other one is currently vacant, recruitment processes are underway for Director Corporate Services
+The total number of senior positions is 5.
+All incumbents are black Africans.
+Three of the positions are occupied by black females and the other two positions are occupied by black males.